McMastercce/cdd/content/cceCourseTemplate/instructorGuides.md

 As of July 2019 instructor guides for all new courses are generated from content saved in a database on GitHub: <a href="https://github.com/McMastercce/avenue-content-library-database/blob/master/database.json" target="_blank">McMastercce / avenue-content-library-database</a>.

-Each content topic in Avenue (before.html, during.html, after.html etc.) uses a javascript application to pull the necessary items for that specific page from the database.
+Each content topic in Avenue (before.html, during.html, after.html etc.) uses a JavaScript application to pull the necessary items for that specific page from the database.

 ## Content Item Properties